 - Your parents cannot or will not support you financially

 - You are willing to enrol in a program or school approved by OW or find work (unless you have a serious medical condition or special circumstances stopping you from doing so)

 Ontario Works may also require you to go to family counselling if your parents agree to participate.

 Contact your local OW office to apply for social assistance.
 You can find a list of Ontario Works offices across the province at the Ministry of Community and Social Services website.

 In Toronto TTY: 416-325-3408

 How Do I Apply?

 An OW worker will ask you for information to show that you qualify for assistance.
-You will also have to complete and sign the forms that OW requires.
+You will also have to complete and sign a form required by OW.

-- a document that proves you are in school or a tranining program
+- A document that proves you are in school or a training program

 By law, OW cannot refuse to take your application.
 If this happens, ask to speak to a supervisor and insist that they take your application.
 If there is still a problem, contact your community legal clinic immediately.